 2. Post, use, or transmit unsolicited or unauthorized content, including:

 - Advertising or promotional materials

 - “Chain letters”

 - “Pyramid schemes”

 - Any other form of unsolicited or unwelcome solicitation or advertising

 - Material of any kind that infringes upon copyright laws, including the unauthorized downloading, copying, displaying, and/or distributing of copyrighted material.
 All such works should be considered protected by copyright law unless specifically stated otherwise.
-Any use of UMMC information technology assets (e.g., networks, email systems, websites, etc.) to access, display, send, transfer, modify, store or distribute copyrighted material (e.g., video/movies, music/audio, images, documents, software, text, etc.) is strictly prohibited.
+Any use of UMMC IT Assets (e.g., networks, email systems, websites, etc.) to access, display, send, transfer, modify, store or distribute copyrighted material (e.g., video/movies, music/audio, images, documents, software, text, etc.) is strictly prohibited

-3. Post, use, or transmit content that contains software viruses, computer code, files, or programs designed to interrupt, destroy, limit the functionality, or otherwise interfere with any computer software, hardware, telecommunications equipment, or other UMMC information assets.
+3. Post, use, or transmit content that contains software viruses, computer code, files, or programs designed to interrupt, destroy, limit the functionality, or otherwise interfere with any computer software, hardware, telecommunications equipment, or other Information Assets.

 4. Post or transmit content that is harmful, offensive, obscene, abusive, invasive of privacy, defamatory, hateful or otherwise discriminatory, false, misleading, illegal, in breach of obligations to any person, or contrary to any applicable laws and regulations.

 6. Allow unauthorized use or attempt to use another user’s individual account, service, or personal information.